 Compounding the error, Kelton et al. claim money creation out of thin air was “how we paid for the first New Deal.
 The government didn’t go out and collect money — by taxing and borrowing — because the economy had collapsed and no one had any money (except the oligarchs).”
 But federal debt more than doubled between 1932 and 1939.
 That’s not a bad thing, but there’s no point in denying it, unless you’re trying to sell a bill of goods.

 On social media, the style of argumentation is even more striking.
 Critiques are first met with the assertion that you just don’t understand — you haven’t read enough of the literature to comment knowledgeably.
 But they’re quick to resort to mockery and insult.
 One of my favorite instances came from two of the more prominent younger members of the school, who had these persuasive reactions to my critiques on Facebook.

 The mass of MMT rank-and-filers on social media are incredibly fervent.
 One acolyte emitted 220 tweets in response to a critique I’d offered.

 MMT’s most charming style of polemicizing comes from Scott Ferguson, a film and media studies academic, author of Declarations of Dependence: Money, Aesthetics, and the Politics of Care.
 Under the spell of MMT, Ferguson urges radicals to junk “the Marxist image of money as a private, finite, and alienable quantum of value” and discover “money is a boundless public center that can be made to support all.”
-He proceeds to a series of declarations of a sort you don’t usually find in a university press book (though this one was subsidized by Warren Mosler):
+He proceeds to a series of declarations of a sort you don’t usually find in a university press book:

 Seize the money relation!